More Money Didn’t Fix It

 If you’ve reached a new level of income and still feel like the fear hasn’t let up,

-What you need is space to heal your relationship to yourself and money— gently, consistently, and in a way that honors your lived experience.
+What you need is space to heal your relationship with yourself and money — gently, consistently, and in a way that honors your lived experience.

-That’s what we do in Get Right With Money® - profound money healing in right relationship with your nervous system, your story, and your truth.
+That’s what we do in Get Right With Money® — restore your capacity to be in relationship with money without fear running the show.

 Don’t Try Another “Money Fix” or Strategy